hungqng/Bingo/README.md

 # Bingo Game
-- This game is a command line game that allows players to take turns in the console to play Bingo!
+- This game is a command line game that allows players to take turns in the console to play Bingo.

 ## Tech Used
 1. Python